 3. Scout Finch- To Kill a Mockingbird

 Scout is great because of how real she feels.
-She narrates the book from her POV, showcasing her child’s view of the world, making us fall in love with her mannerisms and her fiesty attitude.
-She’s curious, always ready to get into a fight, and a tomboy, contrasting with the small town atmosphere around her that disapproves of her unladylike ways.
+She narrates the book from her POV, showcasing her child’s view of the world, making us fall in love with her mannerisms and her feisty attitude.
+She’s curious, always ready to get into a fight, and a tomboy, contrasting with the small-town atmosphere around her that disapproves of her unladylike ways.
 She is at once relatable, yet always reminding us she’s a child and has a lot of growing up to do.
-But Scout is always wonderful, a great protagonist who showcases the spirit of a women beneath her childish exterior.
+But Scout is always wonderful, a great protagonist who showcases the spirit of a woman beneath her childish exterior.

 2. Arya Stark- A Song of Ice and Fire

 One of the protagonists of Game of Thrones, Arya began as an immature girl, the third child of Ned Stark who was interested in very unladylike things, being feisty and independent.
 But as the series progresses, she grows into a fully-fledged warrior, swearing revenge on those who killed her family and becoming one of the Faceless Men, learning their skills as an assassin.
 She wields an awesome sword named Needle and ventures across Westeros, trying to complete her list of named targets.
 Extremely popular with fans, Arya is vicious despite her small size and should never be underestimated.

 Image via Vox